Orion (rocket)

+The sounding rocket is launched from Wallops Flight Facility, White Sands, Poker Flat Rocket Range, Andoya Rocket Range, Esrange and Barreira do Inferno.

 Incidents

 A lightning storm over the Wallops launch pad on 9 June 1987 ignited a NASA Orion rocket and 2 other sounding rockets.
 The Orion flew horizontally about 300 feet into the ocean.
 The sounding rockets rose to around 15,000 feet altitude, then fell about 2 miles from the launch pad.
 No persons were hurt in the incident.